Performetriks/Gatlytron/README.md

 ```

 ## Reporting to Databases

 There are Gatlytron reporters which allow you to report metrics to a database.
 For this to work you will need to include the respective driver dependency.

+### Reporting to Postgres
 Following an example for PostGres SQL:

 ```xml
 <!-- https://mvnrepository.com/artifact/org.postgresql/postgresql -->